10 Impressive Facts You Should Know About Brain Retraining Programs

 Most people find that they can continue to use a brain training program even after they have achieved their goals.
 In fact, many people find that they need to continue using the program in order to maintain their improved cognitive function.
 There are a few things you can do to make sure you stick with your brain training program.
 Set realistic goals for yourself and don’t try to do too much too soon.
 Find a friend or family member who can also participate in the program and help keep you accountable.
 Reward yourself for completing tasks or reaching milestones.
 Keep an open mind and be patient – changes will not happen overnight but your wellness is worth it!

-re-origin 10 Impressive Facts You Should Know About Brain Retraining Programs call to action banner
+10 Impressive Facts About Brain Retraining Programs

 1. Our latest estimates show that over 100 thousand individuals have used a brain retraining program for help with a chronic condition.